 Prompts, not full demo scripts, help reps recall the right information.
 It looks different for every team, too.
 Some sales teams have placemats they can keep handy.
 Some sales reps use sticky notes all over their desk.
 Others may have sales decks saved to their desktop.
 The information is there somewhere, but the part that gets tricky is getting to it at the right time.
 We've all experienced that dreaded silence as you ask your customer to hang tight while you try to search for the answer.

-Technology like Kaia makes sure that’s not an issue.
+Conversation intelligence software technology like Kaia makes sure that’s not an issue.
 Content cards contain the same small bite-size bits of content with the information reps need.
 The difference is that it’s served up to a rep in the moment within the same pane and triggered by the context of the conversation.
 There’s no breaking your train of thought or asking to hang tight.

 “Here's the thing that no reps want to tell you.
 They're waiting you out.
 They know if they don't pay attention for four to six weeks, you're moving on and they don't ever have to learn it and do it.”
 Mark Kosoglow, Outreach’s VP of sales, dropped this harsh truth during the discussion.
 However hard it may be to hear, it’s the truth.
 And the consequences result in an unscalable, inconsistent, unfixable type of sales process because no one rep is doing things the same way.